Yes, you read it right.

 - They trap victims to run Cryptocurrency mining code onto their PCs: Hackers apply phishing-like strategies, wherein victims receive an email that urges them to tap on a link.
 As a result, it runs code that injects the cryptocurrency mining script into their web browsers.
 The script at that point keeps running out of sight as the individual works.

 Whichever strategy is utilized, the code runs complex scientific calculations on the victim’s PCs and sends the outcomes to a server.
-This will let hackers to earn small amounts of Cryptocurrency for processing crypto transactions at the cost of your computer processing power.
+This will let hackers earn small amounts of Cryptocurrency for processing crypto transactions at the cost of your computer processing power.

 CryptoJacking is jeopardizing companies and administrations